openxla/shardy/docs/sharding_representation.md

 others, and allows for incremental partitioning of a program.

-Priorities are values attached to some or all dimensions of a sharding representation (replicated axes don’t have priorities).
+Priorities are values attached to some or all dimensions of a sharding representation (replicated axes don't have priorities).

 For example: